 “Your level of careful active listening in the early stages of getting to know your potential customer primes your future conversations,” writes Stephanie Chung at Inc. Magazine.
 “If your customer comes away having good feelings about you they will look forward to the next conversation with you.”

 More than just answers on a form, having real conversations with candidates helps you understand who they really are.
 With a more colorful picture painted, you can best help them land a great new position.

 Make sure your emails, texts, and otherwise automated updates are as personalized as possible to the candidate’s own recruiting journey.
 It’s also important to not flood a candidate with all the auto-responses at once.
 Take a look at your email plan and make sure you’re even-handed with personal reach outs as well as automated check-ins that keeps them coming back for new opportunities.

-even when unemployment is low.
+One great way to engage a candidate is to make sure they stand out in new ways with big employers.
+With so many applicants, tech companies can still afford to be picky even when unemployment is low.
 We offer great ways to stand out with our 360 Profiles for candidates, with video resumes and interactive features that really get to a candidate’s true personality — so much deeper than just a flat resume or application.

 Subscribe to our newsletter for updates on our latest events.